Tired of sending emails to prospects that never get opened? Tired of not getting responses from your customers?

 I say these last few tips mostly in jest.
 But, hey, the technology is there.
 You choose how to use it.
 I won't judge. ;-)

 How to Use HubSpot Sales Free's "Send Later" Feature

-If you’re a HubSpot Sales Free user, this feature has been available now for a few weeks.
+If you’re a HubSpot Sales Free user, this feature is available for every email you send.
 If you're not already a user, you can download the free app and start scheduling emails immediately.
 It works for Gmail and Google Apps.

 The feature is pretty simple to use.
 Instead of clicking “Send Now” in the compose email window in Gmail, you should see a small clock with a dropdown.
 Just click the clock and enter the time you want your email to be sent.

 All of the scheduled messages get stored in your Gmail drafts folder.
 Afraid you said something wrong or silly?
 Did you end up connecting by phone and talking about the content of your email?
 No problem.
 If you want to cancel a message or revise it before it gets sent, you can do that.
 Just go into your draft folder, open it up, and revise or delete the message.

 It’s getting harder and harder to reach prospects and customers.
 Everyone is busy.
 Timing emails to be delivered when prospects are likely to read them has been proven to increase open and response rates.

 As salespeople, we need to leverage every trick available, so that we can connect and explore new business opportunities with the volume of prospects we need to hit our goals.
 With Send Later, you can increase the chances of getting your message read, and ultimately, getting that appointment.